sylefeb/Silice/projects/ice-v/README.md

 int32 next_addr_b <: dec.addrImm;
 ```
 For instance, instructions `AUIPC, JAL` and `branch` will select the program
-counter `pc` as can be seen in the decoder:
+counter `pc` for `a` as can be seen in the decoder:
 ```c
 pcOrReg      := AUIPC   | JAL    | branch;         // pc or reg in next addr
 ```
-The next address is then simply the sum of both: `n = next_addr_a + next_addr_b;`.
+The next address is then simply the sum of both: `n = next_addr_a + next_addr_b`.

-The comparator and most of the ALU are a switch case returning the selected
+The comparator and most of the ALU are switch cases returning the selected
 computation from `dec.op`.
 For the comparator:
 ```c